Di Chaliastre: History

-Moshe Broderzon's poem was chosen as a motto of the journal.
+Moishe Broderzon's poem was chosen as a motto of the journal.
 "Mir yungen, mir a freylekhe tsezungene khalyastre / Mir geyen in an umbavustn veg, / In tife moreshkhoyredike teg / In nekht fun shrek / Per aspera ad astra!"
 (We, the young, a happy, boisterous gang / We're trodding on an unknown path / through deeply melancholic days / through nights of fright / Per aspera ad astra!).
 The poem was first published in Moshe Broderzon's journal Yung-yidish in Łódź, 1919.

 The almanac "Albatross" was also published under the editorship of Greenberg; (issue 1, Warsaw, 1922; issue 2, Berlin, 1923).

-The books of the leaders of "Khalyastre" caused a wide resonance - "Nakete Leader" ("Naked Poems", 1921) by Melech Ravitch, "Mephisto" ("Mephistopheles", 1922) by Uri Zvi Greenberg, and "Di Coupe" ("Heap", 1922) by Peretz Markish, in which the theoretical propositions proclaimed by the group - the renewal of the poetic language, the exaltation that explodes verse and the "revolution of the spirit" - are expressed with vivid artistic force.
+The books of the leaders of "Khalyastre" caused a wide resonance - "Nakete Lider" ("Naked Poems", 1921) by Melech Ravitch, "Mephisto" ("Mephistopheles", 1922) by Uri Zvi Greenberg, and "Di Coupe" ("Heap", 1922) by Peretz Markish, in which the theoretical propositions proclaimed by the group - the renewal of the poetic language, the exaltation that explodes verse and the "revolution of the spirit" - are expressed with vivid artistic force.

 Beginning in 1923, the paths of the members of the group diverged and its activity began to die down.
 The main reasons were political disagreements and emigration of its members from Warsaw.